oracle/graal/docs/getting-started/graalvm-enterprise/installation-windows.md

 6. Restart Command Prompt to reload the environment variables.

 Repeat the same for the `PATH` environment variable.

-## Supported Functionalities

-Currently, the GraalVM environment on Windows can be extended with [Java on Truffle](../../reference-manual/java-on-truffle/README.md), [LLVM runtime](../../reference-manual/llvm/README.md), WebAssembly, JavaScript, and Node.js support.

 ## Prerequisites for Using Native Image on Windows
 On Windows, Native Image requires Visual Studio and Microsoft Visual C++(MSVC).